 Instructions

-- Warm a large skillet over a medium-high heat.
-Add 1 tablespoon of cooking oil.
-When the oil is simmering, add the turkey, Italian spice blend and black pepper.
-Break the turkey apart and cook for about 5 minutes or until almost no pink remains.
+- Warm a large skillet with oil over a medium-high heat.
+Add the turkey, Italian seasoning & black pepper.
+Cook about 5 minutes or until almost no pink remains - make sure to stir and break up the turkey as it cooks.

-- Add the onion, carrot, celery and garlic to the pan.
+- Add onion, carrot, celery & garlic.
 Cook another 5 minutes or so until the meat is fully browned and the veggie have softened.
-Add vinegar (and soy sauce/tamari if using) and cook an additional 1 minute.
+Add vinegar (and soy sauce/tamari if using).
+Cook an additional 1 minute.

-- Stir in the penne followed by the tomatoes and stock.
+- Stir in the penne, diced tomatoes and stock.
 Use the back of a spoon to smooth the turkey mixture down into an even layer so that the pasta is almost entirely covered in liquid.

 - Reduce to a medium or medium-low heat until you reach a gentle simmer.
 Cover with a fitted lit and cook for about 7-8 minutes.

 - Remove the lid and stir in the nutritional yeast (or parmesan).
-Turn off the heat, add the spinach to the pan and cover with the lid once more for a minute or so to wilt the spinach.
-Once wilted, mix the spinach in fully.
+Turn off the heat.
+Add the spinach to the pan and cover with the lid once more for a minute or so to wilt the spinach.
+Once wilted, stir the spinach in fully.
 Taste and season with salt as you see fit then serve.

 - Let cool and store leftovers in an airtight container up to 5 days.